 You might still be wondering why you actually need Income Protection insurance – you might even be one of the 20% who aren’t sure what it is!

-- Income Protection pays a percentage of your typical wage if you ever become too ill or injured to work, meaning you’ll be able to continue paying the bills if your income suddenly stops.
+1. Income Protection pays a percentage of your typical wage if you ever become too ill or injured to work, meaning you’ll be able to continue paying the bills if your income suddenly stops.

-- You can set a ‘deferred’ period so that you start to receive payments once any sick pay you might get from your employer has ended.
+2. You can set a ‘deferred’ period so that you start to receive payments once any sick pay you might get from your employer has ended.

-- Income Protection is available to both the employed and the self-employed
+3. Income Protection is available to both the employed and the self-employed

-- Some policies allow you to add involuntary unemployment cover to your policy so that you’re also covered if you’re made redundant.
+4. Some policies allow you to add involuntary unemployment cover to your policy so that you’re also covered if you’re made redundant.

-Am I Covered If I Catch Covid-19?
+Does Income Protection Cover Me If I Catch Covid-19?

 In a word, yes, providing you didn’t already have the virus when you took out the Income Protection insurance.

 If you have Income Protection and you are out of work for a while because you have caught Covid-19 after taking out your policy, you’ll be able to make a claim – even if you bought that policy today.